About Us

 Qualifications

-The Lower School Classroom Teacher will demonstrate key elements of the listed expertise and experiences.
+The Preschool Teacher will demonstrate key elements of the listed expertise and experiences.
 This is an aspirational list and Annie Wright Schools encourages candidates to apply who may not currently possess, but are working on building, all of these qualities.
-The Lower School Classroom Teacher:
+The Preschool Teacher:

 • is familiar with the International Baccalaureate Primary Years Programme;